 Why Is Continuous Medicaid Coverage Ending?

 Since the start of the coronavirus pandemic PHE in March 2020, states received more federal funding to be able to provide the public with continuous Medicaid enrollment.
-This continuous enrollment made it easier for Medicaid beneficiaries to maintain their coverage throughout COVID-19.

 In December 2022, the federal government’s Consolidated Appropriations Act 2023 (CAA) took initiative to announce that the continuous enrollment provision will begin “unwinding” this spring.